Fire and rescue services

 The local currency is the Yemeni Rial (YER).

 If you travel to Yemen against our advice, you should regularly assess your security arrangements and carefully plan your movements.
+Security precautions and arrangements may not remove the security threat in Yemen.
 Many areas are sensitive from a security or territorial point of view.
+If you travel against our advice, you should:

 You may need permission from local authorities to travel outside Sana'a and some other cities.